Investors Heavily Search United Airlines Holdings Inc (UAL): Here is What You Need to Know

 We essentially look at how sell-side analysts covering the stock are revising their earnings estimates to reflect the impact of the latest business trends.
 And if earnings estimates go up for a company, the fair value for its stock goes up.
 A higher fair value than the current market price drives investors' interest in buying the stock, leading to its price moving higher.
 This is why empirical research shows a strong correlation between trends in earnings estimate revisions and near-term stock price movements.

-United is expected to post earnings of $4.02 per share for the current quarter, representing a year-over-year change of -20.1%.
-Over the last 30 days, the Zacks Consensus Estimate has changed +1.2%.
+For the current quarter, United is expected to post earnings of $4.02 per share, indicating a change of -20.1% from the year-ago quarter.
+The Zacks Consensus Estimate has changed +1.2% over the last 30 days.

 The consensus earnings estimate of $9.91 for the current fiscal year indicates a year-over-year change of -1.4%.
 This estimate has changed +2% over the last 30 days.